wowmakers/movies-problem/README.md

 glance at the file will give you an idea about the structure of the data).

 Your program should print all the genres to the terminal (in alpahabetical order, no repetitions) along with the average rating of movies.
+For example, _Inception_ and _The Pink Panther_ are the two films belonging to the adventure genre, so the average rating for adventure would be (8.8+5.3)/2 = 7.05.

 A part of the expected output is shown here: